long-walk/TW5-dynamicTabs/README.md

 ## Install Plugin
-*Download with grean button aboth -> Ddownload Zip
+* Download with grean button aboth -> Ddownload Zip
 * Open Zip and open target/index.htmli
-* drag and drop the plugin link to your tiddlywiki
+* Drag and Drop the plugin link to your tiddlywiki

 ## License